chozelinek/sacoco/tutorial.md

 Then, you will be prompted to provide your API key.

-> TIP: for development/testing purposes, if you just run `python3 waaswrapper.py -c utils/chain_contemporary.xml`, it will work on the testing dataset stored in the `test` folder.
+> TIP: for development/testing purposes, if you just run `python3 waaswrapper.py -t contemporary`, it will work on the testing dataset stored in the `test` folder.

 You can get more information on the parameters this script takes by running: